Bob Vaughan

-Robert Charles "Bob" Vaughan FRS (born 24 March 1945) is a British mathematician, working in the field of analytic number theory.
+Robert Charles Vaughan (born 24 March 1945) is a British mathematician, working in the field of analytic number theory.

 Life

 Vaughan was born 24 March 1945.
 He read mathematics at University College London, earning a bachelor's degree with second class honours in 1966.
 He completed his PhD in 1970 at the University of London under supervision of Theodor Estermann.
 He supervised Trevor Wooley's PhD.

 After postdoctoral research at the University of Nottingham and University of Sheffield, he became a lecturer in 1972 at Imperial College London.
 He was promoted to reader in 1976 and professor in 1980, and headed the Pure Mathematics Section from 1988 to 1990.
 Since 1999, he has been Professor at Pennsylvania State University.

 Awards

 Vaughan was a 1979 recipient of the Junior Berwick Prize.

 Since 1990 Vaughan has been a Fellow of the Royal Society.

 In 2012, he became a fellow of the American Mathematical Society.

 In 1990, he was given an honorary doctorate (D.Sc.) by the University of London.